zendesk/racecar/README.md

 ### Creating consumers

-A Racecar consumer is a simple Rails class that inherits from `Racecar::Consume`:
+A Racecar consumer is a simple Rails class that inherits from `Racecar::Consumer`:

 ```ruby
 class UserBanConsumer < Racecar::Consumer